 The number of shares of NTIC's common stock being traded on a daily basis is often very low and on some trading days, there is no trading volume at all.
-Any stockholder wishing to sell his, her or its stock may cause a significant fluctuation in the trading price of NTIC's common stock.
+During fiscal 2014, the daily trading volume ranged from zero shares to 46,500 shares.
+Any NTIC stockholder wishing to sell his, her or its stock may cause a significant fluctuation in the trading price of NTIC's common stock.
 In addition, low trading volume of a stock increases the possibility that, despite rules against such activity, the price of the stock may be manipulated by persons acting in their own self-interest.
 NTIC may not have adequate market makers and market making activity to prevent manipulation in its common stock.